This week's new recipe are these delicious and nutritious, fresh and zesty, raspberry, coconut, and vanilla chia puddings.

 They make the perfect breakfast or snack and are super quick and easy to prepare and have on hand in the fridge for when you're short on time.

-The fresh raspberries, lime zest and juice make the perfect zingy combination and compliment the sweet and creamy chia pudding so well.
+The fresh raspberries, lime zest, and juice create the perfect zingy combination that complements the sweet and creamy chia pudding so well.

-Chia seeds are also rich in protein, antioxidants, and omega-3, as well as many other nutrients.
+Chia seeds are also rich in protein, antioxidants, and omega-3, among other nutrients.

 Feel free to make a big batch of chia pudding as it will store in the fridge for up to 5 days.